Holtder/talos/docs/installation.md

 sudo apt-get update
 sudo apt-get upgrade
 ```
-> **NOTE:** *As mentioned above, copy each command and paste it into WSL by clicking the right mouse button on the WSL window.*
+> **NOTE 1:** *As mentioned above, copy each command and paste it into WSL by clicking the right mouse button on the WSL window.*
+> **NOTE 2:** *In Linux, administrator accounts are referred to as super-users.
+The first word of each line, sudo, stands for "super-user do".
+Everything written after this word is executed with administator privileges.
+If you are asked for the password you defined when setting up WSL, please do so.*

 ## Automatic script
 Because this guide assumes no prior knowledge of Linux, we wrote a small script that will install Talos in the current user's home directory.